An independent investigation into the

-Some staff told the Independent team that they had little confidence in the Ascom [communication
+Some staff told the Independent team that they had little confidence in the Ascom system and that

-and Risk Management Portfolio Lead, the Clinical Service Leader – Service Line One, the RH
+Portfolio Lead, the Clinical Service Leader – Service Line One, the RH Customer Services Manager and

 5 Independent Report - Norbury incidents, night of 1st October 2012